 Lying in the heart of Nieu Bethesda, Aandster comprises three bedrooms, of which one is in the garden.
 There is a shared bathroom, a spacious open-plan lounge, dining and kitchen area and a private garden with a braai and a swing for the kids.

 Depending on the season, you can light a fire in the woodburner in the lounge or sunbathe in the walled garden.
 Crisp cotton linen keeps you cool in summer and woollen duvets and mohair blankets warm you in winter.
 Pets are most welcome by prior arrangement.

 Life in Nieu Bethesda potters along much as it did 130 years ago, when the village was founded.
 Stone water furrows still line the wide, dusty streets.
 Night skycaps are unpolluted by streetlights, and the air is still fresh and clean.

 Nieu Bethesda has a working network of furrows, with water supplied daily from a spring on the plateau above the village.
 Residents channel water into their gardens using smaller gated funnels.
 Visitors can hike along the furrows up to the spring.
 Horse riding is offered at several places in the village as well.

 The area around Nieu Bethesda is ideal for mountain bikers of any calibre, with two mountain bike trails in the area.
 Alternatively, hire a motorbike from the Outsiders Bed and Breakfast and cruise around the village.

-Children's Facilities: There is a swing set in the safe garden for children.
+Family friendly: There is a swing set in the safe garden for children.

 *Distances are shown as the crow flies and not necessarily the actual travelling